the-k-node/Internship/Week 4/T5 -Physical Backup, Docker, and Upgradation.md

 > from version 10.5.6 to 10.5.9

 ```
-Note : These steps to be done for all nodes present in the Cluster
+Note : These steps should be done for all nodes present in the Cluster
 ```

 * Before proceeding to the upgradation, as a caution we need to have a full backup of the current database.